Guaranteed Offer: Pros vs Cons of Selling to an iBuyer (Opendoor)

 What Is A Guaranteed Offer Program?

 Ever see an ad for “We Buy Ugly Houses?”
 These types of advertisements seem to be everywhere in Nashville right now.
 This is an example of a Guaranteed Offer program.
 They are also known as instant-buyers or iBuyers for short.
-OpenDoor was the first to the game in 2014, but Zillow Offers and OfferPad are also significant players.
+OpenDoor was the first to the game in 2014, but OfferPad is also a significant player.